Shop by

 Can I use Heat Lock to repair a piece of damage or lifted veneer?

 Veneer has a tendency to shrink from the heat of the clothes iron which will leave a gap between the edge of the damaged/delaminated veneer and the edge of the original veneer.
-In this case, the best option is to use BetterBond X-Press veneer glue and place some weight on top of the delaminated veneer while it cures.
+Also, this adhesive is designed only for use with virgin materials.
+The best option may be to use BetterBond X-Press veneer glue and place some weight on top of the delaminated veneer while it cures.

 My project is fairly large.
 How much coverage can I expect from a pint?